This article tells how to prepare the workspace for developing with Webix and lists all available ways of installing the library:

 If you have a Webix PRO, you can install it via NPM.

-You need to register a developer in your Webix Clients Area (the Users section).
-Then you will get credentials for accessing Webix npm repository:
+You need to register a developer in your Webix Clients Area (the Users section), then the registered developer will get credentials.

 After that you will be able to install Webix PRO and Complex widgets according to your license.
 Updates will be available during the whole licensing period.